We would like to introduce you to Nick D., one of our TopInterview coaches.

 We sat down with Nick to learn more about him, the clients he's helped, and to get some of his best interview advice.
 Check it out!

 Thanks for joining us, Nick!
 Excited to chat.
 Let's dive right in.
 What do people struggle most with when they come to you for interview help?

 People, in general, are afraid of interviews.
 They don't know what to expect.
 They're unprepared, so they want help, reassurance, and, most importantly, to know how to prepare going forward.
 A specific issue I come across is the client being unable to articulate their career story and how it has prepared them for their next role in an hour-long interview conversation.
-Many of my clients are also self-sabotaging.
+Many of my clients are also self-sabotaging before and during the interview.
 They go to interview after interview and can't figure out why they don't land the job.
 This is what I help people avoid and coach them through.

 What types of people have you come across?

 I work with customers of all ages — from recent graduates to CEOs with 30 years of experience.
 I've had customers from all over the world: Asia, Africa, the Middle East, and Europe.
 They range from experienced professionals to highly technical people to even scientists who are recognized all over the world for their accomplishments.
 I have also had many clients who are service members transitioning from the military or seeking a new role within their careers.